wptriangle/safe-updates/readme.txt

 == Changelog ==

 = 1.0.2 =
-* Fixed issue where notices were showing up if the component was tested further than the target verison
+* Fixed issue where notices were showing up if the component was tested further than the target version

 = 1.0.1 =
 * Tested up-to WordPress 5.4